angamaiton/Front-End-Developer-Interview-Questions-and-Answers/answers/General Answers.md

 * Can you describe your workflow when you create a web page?

+  1. Go over the mockups and wireframes (and if there are none, make sure that my idea of what the page should look like matches the official spec) – this gives me a clear picture of what I'm doing and why, and helps with my workflow.
+  2. Decide on my tooling.
+Depending on the project requirements, I pick different tools (if I'm handing it off later, I pick more easily accessible tools (SASS > PostCSS, React > Vue, Rails > Sinatra, etc.).
+  3. Write out acceptance and functionality tests, and ensure that they fail appropriately.
+  4. Code the site.
+I start with the largest pieces and work my way down, making each test pass.
+  5. Integrate Travis CI.
+  6. Publish my code and ensure that all tests pass.
+  7. Deploy.

 * If you have 5 different stylesheets, how would you best integrate them into the site?

+A good way of doing this would be using a preprocessor like SASS to nest and merge them together into a single source, and then minify the output in production.

 * Can you describe the difference between progressive enhancement and graceful degradation?

+**Progressive enhancement** is a web design strategy where developers implement basic features supported universally and then enhance them according to more advanced requirements on different environments.

+**Graceful degradation**, on the other hand, is a strategy where the most advanced features and pieces are implemented, and additional work is done to support environments where features don't work or perform poorly.

 * How would you optimize a website's assets/resources?